2022 Ext3/EXT2 Recovery| Repair Linux Partition from Windows 10 - Qiling

 Step 4.
 Preview and recover data from the lost partition

-Before recovery, you can preview the file to make sure it is the data you need.
+Before recovery, you can preview the file to ensure it's the data you need.
 Choose all the files you need and click "Recover" to restore them.

-In the same way, connect the Linux hard drive to your Windows 10/8.1/8/7/XP/Vista computer, and follow the guide to begin EXT2/EXT3 partition recovery.
+To recover data from an EXT2/EXT3 partition, connect the Linux hard drive to your Windows computer and follow the guide to begin the recovery process.

 Step 1.
 Run Qiling Partition Recovery on your PC.